Banda-Manjunatha/Zomato-Clone/README.md

   - Implemented a skeleton loading layout for restaurants to improve user experience during data fetching.
   - Ensures a visually appealing and seamless transition while loading restaurant information.

+- **Complete Item Details:**

+  - Enabled users to view detailed information of each item upon clicking.
+  - Facilitates better decision-making for users interested in specific items.

 - **Responsive Design:**
   - Developed a visually stunning and responsive webpage that adapts to various screen sizes.
   - Ensures a consistent and enjoyable experience for users across devices.

+- **Shopping Cart Functionality**
+  - Integrated a shopping cart feature allowing users to add items.
+  - Users can easily view the number of items in their cart.
+  - Enhances the overall shopping experience by facilitating easy item management.

 ## Installation and Usage

 1. **Clone the repository:**